Limitations of IPv4: Challenges and Solutions in 2025

 Address configuration-related issues

-Networks and the Internet are increasing daily, and many new computers and other devices use IP.
-The configuration of IP addresses should be simple.
+Networks and the Internet expand daily, and many new computers and devices use IP.
+Configuring IP addresses should be simple.
 We can configure IP version 4 addresses either manually or automatically using DHCP.
-Nowadays, as almost all devices are IP enabled, we should have more straightforward means to configure rather than have these devices configured automatically without majorly relying on some administration.
+Nowadays, as almost all devices are IP-enabled, we should have more straightforward means to configure rather than having these devices configured automatically without relying on any administration.

 Internet routing table expansion